I&M Canal Trail on the Great American Rail-Trail

 The I&M Canal is part of the Great American Rail-Trail, a 3700-mile bike route across the United States, from Washington DC to Seattle.

 This coast-to-coast route uses rail-trails and greenways for a car-free path across the country.

 Although this ambitious project will take years to complete, over half of the Great American Rail-Trail already exists.

-The I&M makes up about half of the Illinois portion.
+The I&M makes up the eastern half of the Illinois portion,

 This map, from the Rails-to-Trail Conservancy